-Cato Research has established a strong framework for successful project management by supporting our clients and their projects with professional, skilled project managers coupled with the tools and performance metrics necessary to ensure that projects are delivered on time and on budget —regardless of their complexity.
+Cato Research has established a strong framework for successful project management by supporting its clients and their projects with professional, skilled project managers, coupled with the tools and performance metrics necessary to ensure that projects are delivered on time and on budget — regardless of their complexity.

-Cato offers extensive integrated services for investors and the executive management of virtual companies.
-In these cases, Cato not only provides project management for each aspect of drug development, but also centralized management of the whole program on behalf of the client.
-This is possible due to the breadth and depth of services available at Cato and the level of expertise of our management and staff.
+Cato Research offers extensive integrated services for investors and the executive management of virtual companies.
+In these cases, CATO not only provides project management for each aspect of drug development, but also centralized management of the whole program on behalf of the client.
+This is possible because of the breadth and depth of services available at CATO and the level of expertise of our management and staff.

 Introduction of quality processes and procedures early during development saves time and money, facilitating an efficient and successful development program with minimal delays.

-To support your development program, CATO provides several types of audit and compliance services; and for each of these, we use FDA or country-specific regulations and International Conference on Harmonisation (ICH) guidelines as the audit standards.
-Audits we offer include Good Clinical Practice (GCP), Good Laboratory Practice (GLP), Good Manufacturing Practice (GMP), and various Quality Control (QC) activities.
+To support your development program, CATO provides several types of audit and compliance services; for each of these, we use FDA or country-specific regulations and International Conference on Harmonisation (ICH) guidelines as the audit standards.
+Audits we offer include GCP, GLP, GMP, and various QC activities.

-Sponsors are required to demonstrate that their clinical trial related activities are conducted and reported according to the protocol, standard operating procedures, and country-specific GCP regulations and international guidelines (especially ICH E6).
-A GCP compliance audit is a systematic and independent examination of trial related activities and documents to determine compliance with these expectations.
-Audits of the Trial Master File (TMF) ensure the presence of mandated documents at clinical sites and the sponsor site before, during, and at the end of each clinical study.
+Sponsors are required to demonstrate that their clinical trial–related activities are conducted and reported according to the protocol, SOPs, and country-specific GCP regulations and international guidelines (especially ICH E6).
+A GCP audit is a systematic and independent examination of clinical trial–related activities and documents to determine compliance with GCP expectations.
+Audits of the Trial Master File ensure the presence of mandated documents at clinical sites and the sponsor site before, during, and at the end of each clinical study.

-Investigational products (IP) must be manufactured in accordance with GMP, and coded and labeled in a manner that protects the blinding required by the study protocol.
+Investigational products must be manufactured in accordance with GMP and also coded and labeled in a manner that protects the blinding required by the study protocol.
 In addition, the labeling must comply with applicable regulatory requirements.
 CATO auditors are trained to detect problems in these areas and to recommend corrective actions.
-They conduct facility audits, examine documentation for equipment maintenance and vendor qualification, monitor production activities, and perform pre-approval preparation inspections.
+They conduct facility audits, examine documentation for equipment maintenance and vendor qualification, monitor production activities, and perform preapproval preparation inspections.

-Following the audit, the lead auditor signs an audit certificate for inclusion in the site’s files, and generates a follow-up letter to the site and a detailed audit report for the sponsor.
-The audit report details activities performed during the audit, findings, and any recommendations regarding corrective and preventive actions.
+After the audit, the lead auditor signs an audit certificate for inclusion in the site’s files and then generates a follow-up letter to the site and a detailed audit report for the sponsor.
+The audit report details activities performed during the audit, any findings, and any recommendations regarding corrective and preventive actions.

 Quality Control Activities

-We excel at performing data audits of sponsors’ clinical study reports.
-Following our comparison of tabular data in the draft report to information in source documents (e.g., SAS tables), we compare text to tables, and then synopsis to text.
+CATO excels at performing data audits of sponsors’ clinical study reports.
+After our comparison of tabular data in the draft report to information in source documents (e.g., SAS tables), we compare text to tables, and then synopsis to text.
 Our review includes confirming reference citations, performing sectional cross-checks, and ensuring that all parts of the report are consistent with the appropriate template.

 Clinical protocol QC reviews are performed by CATO teams to ensure that protocols are unambiguous and can be followed uniformly across clinical sites.
 Our teams consist of editorial content, scientific, clinical, medical, and statistical reviewers whose efforts help ensure the quality of your product.
 One result of our detail-oriented QC review is to minimize the need for subsequent amendments.

-We can also assist you with production of high quality internal and regulatory submission documents by assuring QC of data within nonclinical or clinical reports and performance of cross-checks to ensure consistency within and across documents.
+We can also assist you with production of high-quality internal and regulatory submission documents by ensuring QC of data within nonclinical or clinical reports and performance of cross-checks to ensure consistency within and across documents.
 We are able to perform gap analyses of your SOPs and quality systems to identify missing elements or deficiencies, and can assist with implementation of corrective and preventive actions.

 Why We Do It Better